cooper/juno/README.md

 ## Configuration

-juno actually comes with a working example configuration.
-If you want to try it for the first time, simply copy `etc/ircd.conf.example` in to `etc/ircd.conf`.
+juno comes with a working example configuration.
+So if you want to try it with next to no effort, just copy `etc/ircd.conf.example` to `etc/ircd.conf`.
 The password for the default oper account `admin` is `k`.

 The configuration is, for the most part, self-explanitory.
 Anything that might